sfc-aqua/quisp/doc/References.md

 As of this writing, a paper is being written detailing the simulation of non-Pauli errors while working in the error basis.

+*TODO*: add a reference on match-and-action software defined networking (SDN).